 D. What triggers you is a gift.
 Your trigger is what you need to work through.

-Gentle Parenting is molding your child into a secure, confident and self loved human being 20 years from now.
+Gentle Parenting is molding your child into a secure, confident and self-loving human being 20 years from now.

 Calming a tantrum or screaming or shaming or punishing for the convenience of the next 20 minutes of your life, will most likely not provide tools for the next 20 years.
-Here’s an example: If someone yelled at you, right now, “NO!” your first instinct would be shocked, you would question it and maybe you’d stop but then you’d probably rebel.
+Here’s an example: If someone yelled at you, right now, “NO!” you would be shocked, you would question it, and maybe you’d stop, but then you’d probably rebel.
 Anything that is not backed up by explanation and nurture is testable.
-When parents say, “my child is testing me.”
-You’re probably right, but he’s also probably not testing YOU, he’s just testing…life, mechanisms, laws of gravity and more.
+When parents say, “my child is testing me,” you’re probably right – but they’re also probably not testing YOU, they are just testing…life, mechanisms, laws of gravity, and more.

 For instance, my father is a gentle parent with clear boundaries and my mother was a permissive/screamer.
 The limitations that I suffer today and still have to work on with multiple layers in my life is astonishing.
 Did someone screaming at me make me stronger? take less risk? listen more?
-NO. absolutely not.
+NO. Absolutely not.
 BUT, in between of the occasional screaming, she trusted me and offered me loyalty to always grant me my independence and never treated me like a “kid.”
 Mind you, my mother lost a child, my brother.
-Which is only when her behavior changed, rightfully so.
+Which is only when her behavior changed, and rightfully so.
 While our trauma with grief and shift of her behavior was very hard to understand, I do wish we had communicated more about these things; that communication would’ve been vital tools for my healing that I eventually had to seek on my own.

-I often hear people say “I didn’t have gentle parents, they screamed and punished me and I’m not screwed up at all.” yet they have high anxious love languages and can’t attract or maintain a healthy relationship.
-The complex relationships we have with our parents, are the first relationship we get to ever experience.
-The tools provided during the first years play a gigantic role in handling all of the next and self relationship.
+I often hear people say “I didn’t have gentle parents, they screamed and punished me and I’m not screwed up at all.”

+And yet, they have highly anxious love languages and can’t attract or maintain a healthy relationship.
+The complex relationships we have with our parents are the first relationships we ever get to experience.
+The tools provided during the first years play a gigantic role in handling all of our future relationships with others and ourselves.
 We all have healing to do, all on different levels and all with different consciousness/awareness of how much we need to work on and how much we want to work on!

 Believing that your child behaves a certain way because there is a lack can be very difficult for certain egos to understand.
-The lack can be completely situational like the arrival of a new baby or even a parent working from home all of a sudden!
+The lack can be completely situational, like the arrival of a new baby or even a parent working from home all of a sudden!
 Which, with this pandemic, I’m sure some of us are experiencing.
 The lack doesn’t mean you’re a bad parent, it just means that there’s listening and observation to do.
-Either way, you are doing a wonderful job and that should be your chore belief.
+Either way, you are doing a wonderful job and that should be your core belief.

-Gentle parenting is staying calm
+Gentle Parenting is staying calm.

 Are they annoying you?
 Ask yourself why.
-Are they slamming the table with their hands? ask to hold it.
-Are they throwing a ball in the living room like wanna be Michael Jordan? ask them to kick it like Beckham.
-Do they not want you to speak over them while they are crying? wait it out and be present with them.
+Are they slamming the table with their hands?
+Ask to hold them.
+Are they throwing a ball in the living room like they want to be Michael Jordan?
+Ask them to kick it like Beckham.
+Do they not want you to speak over them while they are crying?
+Wait it out and be present with them.
 Do they need a hug and pressure on their arms to regulate?
-Did you explain why you don’t want them to do something? did you refrain from screaming or saying NO without explaining?
+Did you explain why you don’t want them to do something?
+Did you refrain from screaming or saying NO without explaining?
 There’s so many little things that we can do that are very nurturing and also set clear boundaries.

-Also, here’s a helpful post on how to handle tantrums, gently and understanding why the word No will not be at your service.
+Also, here’s a helpful post on how to handle tantrums, gently and understanding why the word ‘No’ will not be at your service.